You

 Make the right choice

 The choice between microservices and SOAs depends on the specific requirements and goals of your company.
-The following factors may occur in decisionmaking help:
+The following factors may occur in decisionmaking Help:

 Scalability and flexibility: